Documentation

 1. Access the Application

-Navigate to app.csvworkbench.com using Chrome 86+ or Edge 86+.
+Navigate to app.csvworkbench.com using latest Chrome or latest Edge.

 2. Open a CSV File